Save-a-Selfie/iOS-App/README.md

 Project status
 ==============

 iOS App: the iOS is up and running.
 It allows user's to upload picture wtih descriptions of the AED's and other emergency equipment.
-User's can also see all the devices on an interactive map and share these emergency devices.
+User's can also see all the emergency devices on an interactive map and share these emergency devices.